Unit 2

 1. Introduction

-Understanding how methods help a designer to design is fundamental to improve one’s practice, given that the same method is replicable and adaptable to different situations.
-In Unit 2, you will be exposed to different methods with examples given as case studies to practice the method learnt.
-It will then be essential for you to apply such methods in every project that you do in the foundation and in your later studies.
+Understanding how the design process works and how methods help a designer to design is fundamental to improve one’s practice, given that the same methods are replicable and adaptable to different situations.
+In Unit 2, you will be exposed to the Design Thinking methodology in its different stages as you progress in your project.
+It will then be essential for you to apply such methods in further projects.

 2. Learning outcomes